j-sieben/ADC/.ai/code-architecture-notes.md

 - The server response is executed by appending raw HTML `<script>` to `body`
 - The script node is removed immediately after execution
+- The response can be inspected directly in browser developer tools, which is a key part of ADC observability

 ### `actions.js`